 Nobel Laureates have significantly more and deeper interests than average scientists.

 Whereas average scientists view their hobbies as having nothing to do with their work, Nobel laureates don’t look at their hobbies as hobbies.
 They look at them as fundamental parts of their creative process.

 A camping trip isn’t just a camping trip.
 It’s an opportunity to get perspective on their work while looking at the stars.
 Art isn’t just art.
 It’s an opportunity to hone their visualization skills and therefore think better.
 Just as every moment, personal or professional, is potential material for a comedian, so too is every moment potential fodder for a Nobel laureate.
 Everything we learn or experience is fodder.

 When we look back at many of the most creative people in history, including Nobel laureates, they seem to operate in a completely different way.
 They pursue curiosities, sometimes purposely not thinking of immediate applications.
 They embrace serendipity.
-At certain points in their career, they were even considered aimless or seen as lazy underperformers as I wrote in How To Rapidly Double Your Brain Power With The Einstein Technique.
+At certain points in their career, they were even considered aimless or seen as lazy under-performers.
+I write about Einstein’s winding journey in How To Rapidly Double Your Brain Power With The Einstein Technique.

-We see this with many of the most innovative companies in the world as well…
+We see a similar pattern among many of the most innovative companies and founders in the world as well…

 - When Michael Dell was asked to name the one attribute CEOs will need most to succeed in the turbulent times ahead, he answered, “I would place my bet on curiosity.”

 - Under Eric Schmidt’s leadership as CEO, Google grew from a few hundred employees to over 32,000.
 After years of experimentation, he found that two qualities mattered more than anything else: persistence and curiosity.